 At the end of Mulberry Row is the pathway to Jefferson’s gravesite.

-You can walk this trail or take a quick 5 minute shuttle bus ride to it.
+You can walk this trail (note no strollers allowed on trail) or take a quick 5 minute shuttle bus ride to it.
 This graveyard is quite large and is still used by Jefferson’s descendants today.

 The walk from Jefferson’s grave to the Visitor Center is a pleasant 20 minute walk downhill or you can wait on a shuttle bus to take you back.